JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Present Continuous Tense.md

 > Samuel is taking the TOEFL test just now.
 He has been studying it for five weeks.
 > Clara is climbing Himalayas at the moment.
 It will take her two weeks to climb up and down.
 > I am not listening to you any more.
 Your words are meaningless.
 > Josh isn't taking a nap at the moment.
-She is studying in the living room.
+He is studying in the living room.
 > They are not coming here right now as we speak.
 They will come in the evening though.
 > We are not considering new ways of taxing people.
 Our people have enough tax burden.
 > I am enjoying the moment so much right now.
 The music is amazing.